Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Notation and preliminaries

 the set of isomorphism classes of tempered\footnote{That is, tempered at all finite places.} cuspidal automorphic representations of $\G(\A)$ that are trivial at infinity, and its subset of representations that are $\RH(\A)$-distinguished.
+(If $V\in \sV^{\circ, -}$, the relevant notions of automorphic representation of $\G(\A)$ were defined in \S~\ref{sec incoh}.)
 We also put